icatproject/topcat/Installation/README.txt

 Topcat a Web Based GUI for Icat
 ###############################

-A setup script has been provided to help configure topcat.
+A setup script has been provided to help install topcat.

 PREREQUISITES
 #############

-Glassfish installed and domain1 running:
+Glassfish installed and <DOMAIN> running:
-> <GLASSFISH_HOME>/glassfish/bin/asadmin start-domain domain1
+> <GLASSFISH_HOME>/glassfish/bin/asadmin start-domain <DOMAIN>

 If you are not using the Derby database ensure the appropriate driver is in
-<GLASSFISH_HOME>/glassfish/domains/domain1/lib/.
+<GLASSFISH_HOME>/glassfish/domains/<DOMAIN>/lib/.
 Glassfish will need to be
 restarted after the driver is put there.
 You will also need write access to a database/schema.